Model J, British Sterling currency (£sd), Comptometer.

 The machine can be used in decimal mode by ignoring the three rightmost columns of keys.

-The machine pictured on the left is also a model J, serial number 297617.
+The Sterling currncy (£sd) machine pictured above is also a Comptometer model J, serial number 297617.

 It is unusual because:

-The Comptometer was invented by the American Dorr Eugene Felt and was pateented in 1887.
-Manufactured by the Felt and Tarrant Manufacturing Company of Chicago, the Comptometer was the first truly practical and commercially successful adding machine, with the first serious manufacture and sales occuring in 1888.
+The Comptometer was invented by the American Dorr Eugene Felt and was patented in 1887.
+Manufactured by the Felt and Tarrant Manufacturing Company of Chicago, the Comptometer was the first truly practical and commercially successful adding machine, with the first serious manufacture and sales occurring in 1888.

 "Comptometer" eventually became to be used as a generic name for calculators of this type from other manufacturers, though strictly this is wrong.